yuta-51/portfolio/_posts/2021-09-2-Twitch-Viewership.md

 4. Increment the row id (interval)
 5. Close connection and repeat

-This script is ran for a week to gather all the data we need for analysis.
+This script runs continuously for a week to gather all the data we need for analysis.

-## 5. Analyzing Data using Tableau
+## 5. Data Visualization using Tableau